 In the past couple years, my mindset regarding money and finances has changed dramatically.
 It used to be that I bought almost anything I wanted and I had the bills to prove it!
 I got my first credit card when I was 18, and I remember working in the mall and spending almost my entire paycheck on clothes.
 Then I headed off to college and charged away.
 I didn’t work while in school until my junior year, so I’d built up some pretty heavy duty balances by that point.
 Then off to grad school (more debt and more student loans!).
 When all was said and done, I graduated school with about $80,000 in student loans and around $13,000 in credit card bills.
 Yikes!!
 I also had a car payment of $265 a month (around $14,000 total).
 When those student loan repayments kicked in, money was very, very tight.
 I remember charging groceries and frequently going up to the limit on my credit cards – wham!
 Overlimit fee!
 I had no wiggle room in my budget and in fact, I didn’t even have enough money coming in every month to pay all my bills.
 I relied on doing supplemental work (that I hated!) to make ends meet.
 It was a horrible feeling and I vowed to never feel that way again.

-Women in Red Message Boards and have learned so much valuable information from the posters there.
+I started reading everything I could get my hands on about finances, budgets and saving money.
+I discovered the Women in Red Message Boards and have learned so much valuable information from the posters there.
 I watched Big Spender and the Suze Orman Show.
 Three years later, I’m nowhere near to being out of debt, but I have a much better handle on everything and have firm goals set.
 My student loans haven’t really gone down at all because I’ve been focusing my attention on paying off credit cards and my car.
 I’m now down to about $3000 on a credit card (at 2.9 %) and my car has just about the same to go (also at 2.9 %).
 I’m expecting an inheritance check that will wipe out about 75% of the remaining credit card balance and then I plan to throw every extra penny I have towards that.
 Then the goal is to make extra payments towards my car and pay that off early.
 Then, student loans – watch out!

 With that in mind, here are some of my tips/ideas for frugal living: